Alex0x47/awesome-indie-hackers-tools/README.md

 - [Scale to Zero AWS](https://scaletozeroaws.com/?aff=KeBrq) - Deploy your app in minutes with serverless architecture.

 ## Design
-- [Design Buddy](https://designbuddy.net/) - Ensures your designs are polished and stakeholder-ready every time.
+- [Design Buddy](https://designbuddy.net/) - Ensure your designs are polished and stakeholder-ready every time.

 ## Productivity